smartdevicelink/sdl_evolution/proposals/0064-remote-control.md

 - The driver distraction rules and regional regulations are getting more stringent on driver's using mobile phones while driving.
 Current design cannot prevent a driver mark a phone as PASSENGER and use it while driving.

-- The driver must exit current control application before using another application to control the same RC module.
+- The driver must exit current controlling application before using another application to control the same RC module.
 There is no indication of which application is currently control the RC module.
-Driver doesn't know which application to be closed.
+Driver doesn't know which application to close.
 This makes application switching cumbersome.

 - It lacks the policy control on which application can access which RC resource.

 - RPC messages are not encrypted.
-Attackers may try to eves-drop and spoof wireless communication.
+Attackers may try to evesdrop and spoof wireless communication.

 - It can only subscribe to all radio or climate control data, cannot subscribe to individual item change notifications.